usemanifestapp/.github/profile/README.md

 # Manifest

-### The open layer for structured intent
+### The open layer for structured intent build for humans and agents

-Web3 builders, protocols, investors, and DAOs declare what they're building toward — as **structured, verifiable intent** rather than noise.
+Builders, protocols, investors, and DAOs declare what they are looking for — as **structured, verifiable intent** rather than noise.
 Manifest indexes that intent and routes it to aligned, identity-verified counterparts, so the right partnerships form **in the open** instead of through private back-channels.

 <br/>